Welcome to Coolville

 Mikael will be at the helm of intriguing and creative encounters with those who make up the social fabric that redefines city life, talking about public space, transport, family life, urban sprawl, bikeability and green initiatives- all on a life-sized scale.
 Interacting with true urban heroes, he gets dirt under his fingernails and puts theory to practice as he takes part in surprising urban innovations.

-Below you can see recent videos from Paris and Ukraine, which is the kind of positive storytelling narrative that Mikael wants to spread about the good things happening in a city.
-These two clips were filmed with a smartphone - the Coolville series will be filmed with a proper tv crew.
+Below you can see Mikael’s videos from Paris and Ukraine, which is the kind of positive storytelling narrative that Mikael wants to spread about the good things happening in a city.

 The Audience